aertslab/SCope/README.md

 ## Version History

 August 22, 2018
+* Version 1.3.1
+   * Fix bug when cluster markers not present in .loom.
 * Version 1.3.0
    * Add feature to download subset of looms.
 Currently it is only possible to subset the active loom based on cluster information.